Secure access of AD using Bridge in Qntrl | Qntrl | Bridge | Online Help

 2. While creating credentials, select Type as Active Directory and provide the User DN and Password of the AD.
 Click here to learn how to create a credential.

-1. If you are unable to connect with the Bridge AD server, check your hostname and network.
+1. If you are unable to connect with the Bridge AD server, verify your hostname and network settings.

 2. By default, LDAP requests are made only through LDAP(non SSL).
 If you prefer to use LDAPS(SSL), enable LDAPS port on the AD server.

-1. To facilitate SSL requests, it's essential to enable LDAP over SSL (LDAPS).
+1. Set Up LDAPSTo facilitate SSL requests, it's essential to enable LDAP over SSL (LDAPS).
 Refer here to set up LDAPS on Windows Server.

-5. Encrypt the certificate password before adding it to the configuration.
-To encrypt the password, navigate to the Bridge/bin directory and encrypt.bat <PASSWORD>.
+1. Encrypt the certificate password before adding it to the configuration by navigating to the Bridge/bin directory and running encrypt.bat <PASSWORD>.

 AD Tasks